MichaelLJohnson/Assorted-Python/Sockets Notes.md

 * STREAM - TCP

 #### How does sockets work?
 A small bit of networking background first (I know, eww / oh please no).
 Consider connecting to a website from your browser.
-When connecting from a client (e.g. your computer), the client opens a port to connect to the server (website) on port 80 (standard http port number), then proceeds to forward you to a different port to communicate and do other fun business.
+When connecting from a client (e.g. your computer), the client opens a port to connect to the server (website) on port 80 (standard http port number), then proceeds to forward you to a different port to communicate and do other "fun business".

 Sockets works a lot like this.
-The sockets made in Sockets can work as all three ports in the above example: the client who reaches out to the server, the server who is on a known port and forwards the client to another port, and the other port to do the fun business.
+The sockets made in Sockets can work as all three ports in the above example: the client who reaches out to the server, the server who is on a known port and forwards the client to the "fun business" port, and the "fun business"  port.

 #### How to actually use this module
 ``` python